Latakia: Syrian Civil War

 During the Syrian Civil War, Latakia had been a site of protest activity since March 2011.
 The Syrian government claimed 12 were killed there in clashes in late March, leading to the deployment of the military to restrict movement into and out of the city.
 Hundreds of Syrians were reportedly arrested, and by late July, activists in Latakia were telling foreign media they feared a more violent crackdown was coming.
 Protests continued despite the increased security presence and arrests.
 Several civilians were allegedly killed in confrontations with security officers during this early period of the siege.
 On 13 August 2011, the Syrian Army and Syrian Navy launched an operation where more than 20 tanks and APCs rolled into the Alawi stronghold.
 The city was also attacked by the Syrian army on 14 August 2011.
 Activists claimed that 25 people died during the attack.

-Latakia is the home of Russia's largest foreign electronic eavesdropping facility.
+Latakia is the home of Russia's largest foreign SIGINT facility.
 Khmeimim Air Base is an airbase near Latakia converted to use by the Russian military in 2015.

 Russian president Vladimir Putin, accompanied by his Syrian counterpart Bashar al-Assad visited the Khmeimim airbase, Russia's main military base in Syria, located just outside Latakia near Jableh on 11 December 2017.
 Declaring victory over ISIL, and announcing a partial military withdrawal from Syria, but with continuing Russian presence, as the Khmeimim airbase and the Russian naval facility in Tartus would still be operated by Russian forces.

 On 7 December 2021, Israeli warplanes launched an airstrike attack on Latakia's port, damaging the port's facilities and setting several containers on fire.
-On December 28, the port was attacked again after Israeli forces launched several Precision missiles targeting the port.
+On December 28, the port was attacked again after Israeli forces launched several precision missiles targeting the port.
 The attack killed 2 Syrian Army soldiers, destroyed several containers and set the port on fire for several hours.

+On 9 December 2024, the day Assad was granted asylum in Moscow, the Russian news agency TASS reported that the armed opposition had taken full control of Latakia Governorate but had not threatened the Russian military bases.
+During the night to 10 December the Israeli Navy attacked Latakia port and sank 6 Osa-class missile boats of the Syrian Navy.